MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/flyout.md

 ### FlyoutItem class

-The `FlyoutItem` class includes the following properties that control its appearance and behavior:
+The `FlyoutItem` class includes the following properties that control flyout item appearance and behavior:

 - `FlyoutDisplayOptions`, of type `FlyoutDisplayOptions`, defines how the item and its children are displayed in the flyout.
 The default value is `AsSingleItem`.
 - `CurrentItem`, of type `Tab`, the selected item.
-- `Items`, of type `ShellSectionCollection`, defines all of the tabs within a `FlyoutItem`.
+- `Items`, of type `IList<Tab>`, defines all of the tabs within a `FlyoutItem`.
 - `FlyoutIcon`, of type `ImageSource`, the icon to use for the item.
 If this property is unset, it will fallback to using the `Icon` property value.
 - `Icon`, of type `ImageSource`, defines the icon to display in parts of the chrome that are not the flyout.
 - `IsChecked`, of type `boolean`, defines if the item is currently highlighted in the flyout.